 How to Harvest Swiss Chard

 You can begin harvesting your Swiss chard when it's about 6 to 8 inches tall.
 This usually occurs 55 to 60 days after planting.
-Chard is a "cut and come again" plant, which means you can revisit each plant several times during the season.
+Chard is a "cut-and-come-again" plant, which means you can revisit each plant several times during the season to harvest leaves.
 You'll simply harvest the largest leaves and stems and come back for the younger ones later when they're ready.